-- 1. Meet when necessary. - 2.
+- 1. Meet on a regular basis at a minimum three times per year. - 2.
 Meet with the Director of the Finance Branch before each regular meeting of the National Board of Directors, to review past and future expenditures and proposals to the NBoD for which there is no budget. - 3.
 Review all financial statements and support documentation on an ongoing basis, and provide comments to the AEC and NBoD where the Committee feels appropriate. - 4.
 Provide reports on the state of the PSAC's financial situation to the AEC and the NBoD that includes its comments and recommendations, and the responses from the AEC and the NBoD.